 But no matter what the statistics tell us, money doesn’t have to be a stress point in a relationship.
 Here are a few simple strategies that may help couples avoid financial friction.

 Unfortunately, honesty regarding money isn’t a guarantee in a relationship.
-19% of adults in a live-in relationship are hiding a bank account from their partner.
-(4) It’s important for both partners to offer full disclosure of their finances and be open about expenses, regardless of whether you’re married or you live together, have joint accounts or separate bank accounts.
+According to a CreditCards.com poll, 32% of people in a serious relationship commit financial infidelity, either by hiding debt, credit cards, or bank accounts or spending more than their partner would be okay with.
+It’s important for both partners to offer full disclosure of their finances and be open about expenses, regardless of whether you’re married or you live together, have joint accounts or separate bank accounts.
 You and your spouse should be aware of how you spend your money, especially when it comes to significant expenses, loans, or ongoing fees.
 By maintaining an open line of communication regarding spending habits and upcoming bills, you may be able to avoid financial arguments.

 Since conversations about money are often emotionally charged, choose a time to talk about your financial situation or make decisions when both of you are at your best.
 Don’t wait until the end of a long, stressful day or right before you have to walk out the door.
 It’s also important to be preemptive, having discussions to set boundaries and expectations to avoid future problems.
 In other words, don’t wait until one of you splurges on a new TV or you go over budget on a vacation to set limits on spending.